 6. Sensitive Data Stays Protected

 Salary figures, bank account details, tax records, and personal employee information — payroll sits on top of some of the most sensitive data a company holds.
 It deserves more protection than a shared spreadsheet and a basic HR tool with default settings.
-Most founders don't think about this seriously until there's a reason to, and by then the exposure has already existed for months.
+Most founders don’t think about this seriously until there’s a reason to, and by then the exposure has already existed for months.
+Reputable payroll service providers for startups operate with:- Defined data security frameworks.

 - Role-based access controls.